daniel10027/Data_definition_language_-DDL-_Checkpoint/Readme.md

 - All constraints (primary keys, foreign keys) are implemented.
 - Data types respect the model specifications.
 - Additional columns were added correctly using `ALTER TABLE`.

-> You can now use this script to initialize your database for the hotel/shop/order management system.

 ---